 It doesn’t get much more ‘American’ than the Ford Motor Company, which itself has allocated $2.52 billion in government funding as of late.
 Spread across 193 separate appropriations, the subsidies have been able to help Ford recover from the financial crisis and adapt to a world that looks more and more like it have less cars on the road in coming years.
 Ford has been able to avoid, by and large, some of the other issues other American manufactures have had to deal with, but it still faces an uncertain future.

 Lately, Ford has seen its profits surge as new technology and vehicles have been added to its lineup.
-It’s still the maker of the best selling car in America, the F-150, and its Fusion sedan has been making a lot of waves among consumers.
+It’s still the maker of the best selling car in America, the F-150, and its Fusion sedan has been winning over many in the sedan segment.
 However, for a company that is pulling in $7.2 billion in profits, as reported by The Guardian, it does bring up questions as to why the company is getting so much from the taxpayers when it is more than profitable.

 The pride of Santa Clara, California, Intel is a maker of semiconductor microchips used in computers all across the world.
 The company was one of the big drivers behind the computing revolution of the 1980s and 1990s, and its founding dates all the way back to 1968.
 Intel is also on the receiving end of large amounts of government cash, with totals most recently reaching $3.87 billion from 59 individual subsidies.

-It’s not a total stretch to understand why Intel might be getting so much money from the government, as there is a whole lot of interest at the federal level on the next stages of computing.
+It’s not a total stretch to understand why Intel might be getting so much money from the government, as there is a whole lot of interest in investing in the development of computing’s evolution.
 From defense to space exploration and everything in between, there’s no doubt that Intel’s chips will be used to power a huge amount of projects in coming years, with the private sector also a close watch.

 You may not know Alcoa by name, but there’s probably at least one product with Alcoa aluminum in it somewhere in your home.
 As the world’s third largest producer of aluminum, Alcoa has an extensive history dating back to 1886 when it was first founded in Pittsburgh, Pennsylvania.
 The company has received $5.64 billion across 99 subsidies according to Find Good Jobs‘ report, which have helped the company go on to secure lucrative contracts for projects like building jet engine parts.